endoflife-date/endoflife.date/products/mongodb.md

 ---

 > [MongoDB Server](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.

+Rapid Releases are made available approximately once each quarter that does not contain a Major Release and introduce new features and improvements.
+Rapid Releases are only supported within MongoDB Atlas and are not supported for on-premises deployments.